canalplus/rx-player/doc/architecture/stream/buffer_handler.md

     ^
 ```

-In this example, P1 is full so we also can re-create P2, which will also keep
+In this example, P1 is full (as we already downloaded its segments) so we also
-its already-pushed segments:
+can re-create P2, which will also keep its already-pushed segments:

 ```
    P1     P2